-Avoiding holiday weight gain may sound as feasible as Santa fitting down billions of chimneys on Christmas Eve, but we promise there are logical strategies (that work all year round) to stay on track.
+Avoiding holiday weight gain may sound as feasible as Santa fitting down billions of chimneys on Christmas Eve, but we promise there are logical strategies to stay on track.
 Many of us experience weight gain during the festive winter months, but packing on a few pounds in December is far from inevitable A prospective study of holiday weight gain.
 Yanovski, J.A., Yanovski, S.Z., Sovik, K.N., et al. Development Endocrinology Branch, National Institute of Child Health and Human Development, National Institutes of Health, Bethesda, MD.
 New England Journal of Medicine, 2000 Mar 23;342(12):861-7.
 Weight and body composition change over a six-week holiday period.
 Wagner, D.R., Larson, J.N., Wengreen, H. Human Movement Science Program, HPER Dept., Utah State University, Logan, UT.
 Eating and Weight Disorders, 2012 Mar;17(1)..
-Don’t get us wrong — the holiday season is all about celebrating, having fun, and indulging.
-So pass the eggnog and yule log (in moderation) and let’s tackle how to navigate holiday party food spreads, hectic schedules, and ruined gym routines — without turning into Mr. Scrooge.
+Don’t get us wrong—the holiday season is all about celebrating, having fun, and indulging.
+So pass the eggnog and yule log (in moderation) and let’s tackle how to navigate holiday party food spreads, hectic schedules, and sidelined gym routines—without turning into Mr. Scrooge.

 Tips for Eating and Drinking